Pyrolite

 Pyrolite is a term used to characterize a model composition of the Earth's mantle.
-This model is based on that a pyrolite source can produce the Mid-Ocean Ridge Basalt by partial melting.
+This model is based on that a pyrolite source can produce mid-ocean ridge basalts (MORB) by partial melting.
 It was first proposed by Ted Ringwood (1962) as being 1 part basalt and 4 parts harzburgite, but later was revised to being 1 part tholeiitic basalt and 3 parts dunite.
 The term is derived from the mineral names PYR-oxene and OL-ivine.
-However, whether pyrolite is representative of the Earth's mantle remains debated.
+However, whether pyrolite is entirely representative of the Earth's mantle remains debated.

 Chemical composition and phase transition

-The major elements composition of pyrolite is about 44.71 weight percent (wt%) SiO2, 3.98 wt% Al2O3, 8.18 wt% FeO, 3.17 wt% CaO, 38.73 wt% MgO, 0.13 wt% Na2O.
+The major elements composition of pyrolite is about 44.71 molar percent (mol%) SiO2, 3.98 % Al2O3, 8.18 % FeO, 3.17 % CaO, 38.73 % MgO, 0.13 % Na2O.